Custom wine tour: Amalfi Coast

 A wine tour in the Amalfi & Cilento Coasts

-- Meet the winemakers at Marisa Cuomo, Luigi Maffini, and De Conciliis wineries
+Meet the winemakers at Luigi Maffini and De Conciliis wineries

 Welcome to our Amalfi Coast wine tour!
 Our meeting point is the Caserta train station.
 (This is an easy arrival point from Rome or Naples; train details will be provided.)
 It’s a 45-minute drive to our first destination: Vesuvius, the volcano that buried Pompeii.
 We can drive close to the top and play it by ear—either pausing at the lookout or hiking to the top of the cone (about 1 hour).

 After lunch, we go to Pompeii.
 When Vesuvius erupted in 79 AD, Pompeii was a thriving city full of wealthy epicures.
 Ancient wine bars lined the streets leading to the coliseum, and bar owners planted small vineyards next to their establishments.
 We'll have a guided tour of Pompeii and peek at the recently excavated Roman vineyards.

 Then we continue to the coastal town of Sorrento on the Bay of Naples and settle into our first hotel.
 Dinner will spotlight Campania’s seafood-based cuisine, which includes such dishes as pasta with shellfish and cherry tomatoes, and grilled Mediterranean sea bass with herbed potatoes.

 D • Hotel in Sorrento